kyleanox/valorant-wireframe-esp-hack/README.md

 - Windows 10 (any)
 - Windows 11 (any)
 - Any GPU
-- Not compatible with Logitech mice
+- Last version of Windows Update

 ---